Home Why do Muhajirs want independent Muhajirstan?

 Altaf Hussain, MQM and Demand for Independent Muhajirstan

-According to the dossier provided by MQM to Richard Olson, the Special US Representative for Pakistan and Afghanistan in 2013, over 20,000 MQM workers and supporters have been brutally killed or murdered by Pak security forces since the formation of MQM in 1984.
-The memorandum included extrajudicial executions, arrests, torture, disappearances, missing party workers and fake encounters, etc.
+According to the dossier provided by MQM to Richard Olson, the Special US Representative for Pakistan and Afghanistan in 2013, over 20,000 MQM workers and supporters have been brutally killed or murdered by Pakistani security forces since the formation of MQM in 1984.
+The memorandum included extrajudicial executions, arrests, torture, disappearances, missing party workers, and fake encounters, etc.

-The situation in Karachi is so worse that high-ranking ISI officials are now telling MQM lawmakers directly or threatening them to either leave the MQM or join an ISI- sponsored political party.
-Pakistan cries for human rights violations in Indian Kashmir but this memorandum tells the real story of human rights in Pak.
+The situation in Karachi is so bad that high-ranking ISI officials are now telling MQM lawmakers directly or threatening them to either leave the MQM or join an ISI- sponsored political party.
+Pakistan cries for human rights violations in Indian Kashmir, but this memorandum tells the real story of human rights in Pakistan.

-The discrimination has reached so high in Pak that government service applicants are asked about the whereabouts of their fathers and grand-fathers whether they are born or migrated from India and if they are found to have Indian links, then those applications are either rejected or put into cold storage.
+The discrimination has reached such a high in Pakistan that government service applicants are asked about the whereabouts of their fathers and grandfathers, whether they were born or migrated from India, and if they are found to have Indian links, then those applications are either rejected or put into cold storage.

-If you go through the history of Pakistan, the democratic roots have never been so strong and those 2% privileged class virtually running the country and availing the fruits of the majority of the country’s resources.
-The successive democratic governments or martial regimes of Pak have always been monopolized by the same two percent privileged class of the country.
+If you go through the history of Pakistan, the democratic roots have never been so strong, and those 2% privileged class is virtually running the country and availing the fruits of the majority of the country’s resources.
+The successive democratic governments or martial regimes of Pakistan have always been monopolized by the same two percent privileged class of the country.

 Muhajir Movement